 Egyptian antiques under a starry night

 The call of Egyptian antiques resounds again in our ears and we finally lead to the famous Museo Egizio.
-It hosts a collection of remarkable statues, mummies, coffins, papyruses and items that highlighten the different aspects of Egyptian life.
-The museum has been recently restored and visiting its gallery of stone marvels, artificially enlightened like under a starry night, give us a taste of greatness and mystery.
+It hosts a collection of remarkable statues, mummies, coffins, papyruses, and items that highlighted the different aspects of Egyptian life.
+The museum has been recently restored and visiting its gallery of stone marvels, artificially enlightened like under a starry night, gives us a taste of greatness and mystery.